humphreybc/super-simple-tasks/README.md

 * Completely free (as in beer and in freedom)
 * No account required
-* Works offline thorugh localStorage
+* Works offline through localStorage and chrome.storage.sync
 * 100% client-side
 * Easy to use
 * Drag and drop to reorder tasks (even works on mobile!)